 The primary objective of the undergraduate finance curriculum is to produce graduates who have a broad understanding of the financial aspects of their decisions and actions and who are capable of utilizing the fundamental tools of financial analysis.
 Toward these ends, the development of elementary mathematical and statistical skills and the study of economics, accounting and business administration are needed to accomplish the objective.
-The major in finance should prepare students for positions that require special understanding of financial analysis, financial management and financial systems in a wide variety of organizations.
+The major in finance prepares students for positions that require special understanding of organizations.